 Our commercial success depends in part on our ability to obtain and maintain patent protection and trade secret protection for our product candidates, proprietary technologies and their uses as well as our ability to operate without infringing upon the proprietary rights of others.
 We generally seek to protect our proprietary position by filing patent applications in the United States and abroad related to our product candidates, proprietary technologies and their uses that are important to our business.
 We also seek to protect our proprietary position by acquiring or in-licensing relevant issued patents or pending applications from third parties.
-Prending patent applications cannot be enforced against third parties practicing the technology claimed in such applications unless, and until, patents issue from such applications, and then only to the extent the issued claims cover the returning patent apprications cannot be enroreed against intro particip patenting the technology, totalined in such apprications unless, and unit, patents issue room such apprications, and uner only to the extent the issued claims cover interchology.
-There can be no assurance that our patent applications of our future licensors will result in patents being issued or that issued patents will afford sufficient protection against competitors with similar technology, nor can there be any assurance that the patents issued will not be infringed, designed around or invalidated by third parties.
+Pending patent applications cannot be enforced against third parties practicing the technology claimed in such applications unless, and until, patents issued patents sing and until, patents issued applications, and then only to the extent the issued claims cover the technology.
+There can be no assurance that our patent applications or the patent applications of our future licensors will result in patents being issued or that issued patents will afford sufficient protection against competitors with

 Even issued patents may later be found invalid or unenforceable or may be modified or revoked in proceedings instituted by third parties before various patent offices or in courts.
 The degree of future protection for our and our licensors' proprietary rights is uncertain.
 Only limited protection may be available and may not adequately protect our rights or permit us to gain or keep any competitive advantage.
 These uncertainties and/or limitations in our ability to properly protect the intellectual property rights relating to our product candidates could have a material adverse effect on our financial condition and results of operations.
 We cannot be certain that the claims in our U.S. pending patent applications, corresponding international patent applications and patent applications in certain foreign territories, or those of our future licensors, will be considered patentable by the United States Patent and Trademark Office (USPTO), courts in the United States or by the patent offices and courts in foreign countries, nor can we be certain that the claims in our future issued patents will not be found invalid or unenforceable if challenged.